Jordan–Israel Mixed Armistice Commission: Rantis and Falameh reprisal raid

 22nd and 28–29 January 1953 Israeli military forces estimated at 120 to 150 men, using 2-inch mortars, 3-inch mortars, P.I.A.T. (projectors, infantry, anti-tank) weapons, bangalore torpedoes (long metal tubes containing an explosive charge), machine-guns, grenades and small arms, crossed the demarcation line and attacked the Arab villages of Falameh (22 January) and Rantis (28/29 January).
-At Falameh the mukhtar was killed, seven other villagers were wounded, and three houses were demolished.
+At Falameh (Falāma, Falamya) the mukhtar was killed, seven other villagers were wounded, and three houses were demolished.
 The attack lasted four and a half hours.
 Israel was condemned for this act by the Mixed Armistice Commission.

 The body of an Israeli soldier with an Israeli identification disc marked with the number 232046 and the name Yehuda Kacim, in Hebrew was handed over to two officers of the Israeli Army who accepted it as that of an Israeli soldier without any reservations on 23 January.

 22 April 1953, firing broke out at sunset within Jerusalem along the demarcation line on a length of about 4 kilometres.
 It lasted two hours, until the cease-fire arranged by United Nations observers came into effect.
 On the following day, there were isolated shots in the early morning and in the afternoon.
 There were twenty Jordanian casualties-ten killed and ten wounded.
 Six Israelis were wounded.
 The Jerusalem incident was investigated by United Nations observers.
 After studying the evidence thus collected, my predecessor, General Riley, in a report to the Security Council on the violation of the cease-fire [S/3607], stated that it appeared impossible to determine who fired the first shot.

 On 25, 26 and 27 May 1953, the two parties submitted complaints alleging violation of the General Armistice Agreement by civilians and military personnel in the Al-Dawayima area.
 In an emergency meeting of the Mixed Armistice Commission, both parties agreed to a mixed investigation.
 United Nations observers accompanied the representatives to the demarcation line to establish the facts.
 Despite the cease-fire which had been previously arranged, heavy firing broke out during the investigation.
 The origin of the incident was the illegal cultivation by Jordanians of land in Israel territory.
 Armed Jordanians had penetrated Israel territory to harvest crops, and other Jordanians had fired across the demarcation line to protect the harvesters.
 On the other hand, Israel troops had fired across the demarcation line at Jordanians in Jordan territory, and Israeli soldiers had burned crops in Jordan territory.
 The use of specially manufactured incendiary bombs to destroy a lorry inside the village of Qibya.
 The necks and trigger attachments of these bombs which were found near the burned vehicle at Qibya was the type of bomb used by Israel military forces to burn the field of grain inside Jordan on 28 May 1953 in the Al-Dawayima area.
 This incident was discussed at the 122nd Mixed Armistice Commission meeting.